Get money-saving tips in your inbox.

 How can I get minor conviction protection?

 Every insurance company has different requirements for minor conviction protection.
 Johnson says Sonnet requires customers to have been continuously insured and driving for the past six years with no at-fault accidents on their record.
-They also need to be continuously licensed for the last 10 years and have no minor, major, serious, or criminal code conviction within the past three years.
+They also need to be continuously licensed for the past 10 years and have no minor, major, serious, or criminal code conviction within the past three years.

 The cost for minor conviction protection varies from driver to driver and provider to provider.
 Generally speaking, the longer you’ve been licensed, the cheaper this coverage will be.